Application - Requirements

 Department für Paedagogik und Psychologie

 - Please make sure to send your documents for the International Office solely to the Master Program’s office.
 If you are accepted, we will finalize your documents and forward them to the International Office directly!
-This ensures fast communication and the possibility to send your acceptance letters via e-mail.
+This ensures fast communication and support by the program.
 Do not send your documents to both offices either!

-- If you are not able to have all necessary documents ready by April 15 (deadline), please contact the Program Coordinator to arrange further steps.
+- If you are not able to have all necessary documents ready by May 31 (deadline), please contact the Program Coordinator to arrange further steps.
+If your hardcopies still arrive in time, you may wait for results from the review phase/the interview before sending them.

 For all applicants who were accepted to the Program, we will check the documents for completeness, add the Program's acceptance letter to the package and hand it over to the International Office well before their deadline (July 15).

-Sending the documents to the Program ensures that your documents definitely arrived at the LMU and are processed according to their priority (especially important for applicants, who need a visa).
+Sending the documents to the Program ensures that your documents definitely arrived at the LMU (we confirm arrival) and are processed according to their priority (especially important for applicants, who need a visa).

 If you do not send your documents to the Program's Office but directly to the IO, we will not be able to help you with the application process in the International Office, if any problems occur.